chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 ![Second_model](/assets/images/Second_model.png)

-Anecdotally, the second model seemed to be less prone to over-fittig as I would vary the units, layers, and activation functions.
-I did not do a quantitative assesment of it for this toy project, but it could be done with a little more effort.
+Anecdotally, the second model seemed to be less prone to over-fitting as I would vary the units, layers, and activation functions.
+I did not do a quantitative assessment of it for this toy project, but it could be done with a little more effort.

 #### Comparison to Linear Regression